danhitchcock/nano_tipper_z/README.md

 ### To get started with Nano Tipper, either:

-A) **Create an account** by [sending a message](https://reddit.com/message/compose/?to=nano_tipper&subject=command&message=create) to /u/nano_tipper with 'create' in the message body.
+A) **Create an account** by [sending a message](https://reddit.com/message/compose/?to=nano_tipper&subject=command&message=create) to /u/nano_tipper with 'create' or 'register' in the message body.
 You will receive a Nano address, to which you can add Nano\*.
 You will receive a 0.001 Nano tip for registering!
 Also, try any of the faucets at [Nano Links](https://nanolinks.info/#faucets-free-nano) (\**Nano Tipper is in early beta!
 Only send small amounts of Nano*.)

 \-or-